 - toothpicks soaked in water

-- Oil the grates of a gas grill and preheat to 450°F.
+- To grill: Oil the grates of a gas grill and preheat to 450°F.

 - Grill for 6 minutes per side for medium-rare, 8-10 minutes per side for medium.
 Adjust timing to your preference

 - Remove to a platter and rest for 5-10 minutes.

 Sure, if you prefer it!

 We loved this recipe.
 I made it for a dinner with another couple that my husband and I bowl with and we trade dinners at each others house ever so often.
 They were so impressed and the flavor was just right, I didn't change a thing.
 The only down side is they think I should make them again next time and skip their turn for dinner.
 Thanks, Melissa. ☺

 This recipe is great, except that the cooking time isn't clear.
 It states that the total cooking time is 8 minutes, then suggests sear for 3 minutes turn and go another 3.
 Flip it and do it again.
 That looks like 12 minutes to me.
 I was cautious and it came out great.